 A-Trans – Haus der Statistik, Berlin (D) – December 8, 2019

 EX-MÊKH was invited by A-Trans in Berlin, Germany to join in a performancefestival individually and to make an exhibition for the month of December as EX-MÊKH.
 I decided to add a selfportrait of my senses, dark holes in which everything I sense disappears te return as artworks.
-It’s made of Black painted paper with seasalt glued to it (salt is the basis of life).
+It’s made of black painted paper with sea-salt glued to it (salt is the basis of life).
 On that I wrote the appropriate words:

 From what I see I pick